ibm-cloud-docs/app-configuration/ac-about1.md

 {{site.data.keyword.appconfig_notm}} is a centralized feature management and configuration service for use with web and mobile applications, microservices, and distributed environments.
 {: shortdesc}

-Instrument your applications with {{site.data.keyword.appconfig_short}} SDKs, and use the {{site.data.keyword.appconfig_short}} dashboard or {{site.data.keyword.appconfig_short}} administrator API to define features flags, which are organized into collections and targeted to segments.
+Instrument your applications with {{site.data.keyword.appconfig_short}} SDKs, and use the {{site.data.keyword.appconfig_short}} dashboard or {{site.data.keyword.appconfig_short}} administrator API to define feature flags, which are organized into collections and targeted to segments.
 Change feature flag states in the cloud to activate or deactivate features in your application or environment, often without restarting.
 You can also manage the properties for distributed applications centrally.
-It can facilitate a Cloud Governance SME with up-to-date configuration data of IBM Cloud resources in one place so that comprehensive information is available for goverance and compliance initiatives.
-This can be controlled with the ability to enable or disable the congiguration aggregation.
+It can facilitate a Cloud Governance SME with up-to-date configuration data of IBM Cloud resources in one place so that comprehensive information is available for governance and compliance initiatives.
+This can be controlled with the ability to enable or disable the configuration aggregation.

 - **App Owners** - Roll out features by segment and independent from code deployments.
 - **Developers** - Reduce source code branch complexity and troublesome merges by including untested or unfinished features behind a feature flag in your main branch.